-In the year to 31 March 2023 the Charity reported a deficit of £51,841 from an income of £1,022,699.
-This was made up of a surplus of £108 on restricted funds (funds which are to be used for specified purposes as laid down by the donor/funder) and a deficit of £51,949 on unrestricted funds (income received or generated and available for general use).
-The deficit on unrestricted funds is made up primarily of undesignated funds which have been used to support our unfunded core costs.
+In the year to 31 March 2024 the Charity reported a deficit of £71,612 from an income of £1,065,966.
+This was made up of a deficit of £34,346 on restricted funds due to the planned spending of funds received in previous periods and a deficit of £37,266 on unrestricted funds (income received or generated and available for general use).
+The deficit on unrestricted funds is made up primarily of designated funds which have been used to support our unfunded core costs.

-The appendices on pages 39 and 40 also show the Charity's income and expenditure for the 2022/2023 financial year together with the 2021/2022 comparative figures.
+The appendices on pages 42 and 43 also show the Charity's income and expenditure for the 2023/2024 financial year together with the 2022/2023 comparative figures.
 Whilst these appendices do not form part of the accounts the Trustees feel that the inclusion of this information provides readers with a clearer financial picture.

-55% of the organisation's annual income came from contract income through service contracts with Blackburn with Darwen Borough Council and national Age UK through the Warm Homes programme.
-This is a small (3%) decrease on the previous year.
+53% of the organisation's annual income came from contract income through service contracts with Blackburn with Darwen Borough Council, the NHS and national Age UK through the Warm Homes programme.
+This is a small (2%) decrease on the previous year.

-28% of the organisation's annual income came from grants from a variety of sources, which is a small (1%) increase on the previous year.
+27% of the organisation's annual income came from grants from a variety of sources, which is a small (1%) decrease on the previous year.

-17% of our annual income came from a combination of fundraising activities including charity shop sales, donations and legacies, service income, investment income and other sundry income, which is a 2% increase on the previous year.

-During the financial year the organisation received a total of £40,826 from donations.
-This income was made up of unrestricted cash donations amounting to £20,661 and £20,165 in restricted donations of which £19,285 represented the value of donated facilities and equipment.
-No legacies were received in the year.
-Income from these sources supports the delivery of the range of services and activities that the charity provides along with essential core functions.
+20% of our annual income came from a combination of income from services, fundraising activities including charity shop sales, donations and legacies, investment income and other sundry income, which is a 3% increase on the previous year.
+During the financial year the organisation received a total of £36,742 from donations and legacies.
+This income was made up of unrestricted donations amounting to £20,738 and £16,004 in restricted donations of which £15,916 represented the value of donated facilities and equipment.
+Income from investments increased significantly due to a revised investment policy and income from sundry sources including placement income also increased compared to 2022/23.
+Income from these sources supported the provision of the charity's essential core functions.

-Overall expenditure increased compared to 2021/22.
-In particular, expenditure on wages and salaries was increased due to both increased numbers of roles, related to specific funded programmes, and general increases related to the national minimum wage and other cost of living awards for staff.
-Expenditure on premises costs, energy costs and office expenses were also significantly increased due to market price increases.
-Staff travel costs increased as we saw delivery activity return to pre-Covid levels.
-The significant increase in service supply costs is largely due to specific funded project costs, along with general market price increases from the previous year.
-Expenditure on audit and other professional fees was reduced.
+Overall expenditure increased compared to 2022/23.
+Expenditure on wages and salaries was increased due to both increased numbers of roles related to specific funded programmes, and general increases related to the national minimum wage and other cost of living awards for staff.
+We continued to experience increasing expenditure on energy costs due to market factors despite tight controls on the use of energy and vehicle expenditure was increased due replacement and higher repair costs for our minibus.
+Whilst we saw a general increase in expenditure on office costs, post and telephone costs were impacted by a one-off cost related to moving telephone provider.
+The reduction in service supply costs relates to some specific funded project costs coming to an end in year.
+Expenditure on audit and other professional fees and bank charges was also reduced.